Things to Do in Nimo Highland

 Your ticket to the second activity center includes a shuttle car ride since it is still 400 meters up to the peak.
 Unfortunately, Nimo uses old public transportation in Pangalengan as the shuttle cars.
 Although the engines are in good condition, the bodies are peeling.
 Plus, it is difficult for senior citizens to access the high back door.

 The Santorini platform is not the only place to enjoy the scenery.
 The best place to see it is from the glass bridge.
 This U-shaped bridge is 150 meters long.
 Since the bridge is the highest structure in Nimo Highland, you can have an unobstructed view of the Malabar tea plantation, the surrounding mountains, and Situ Cileunca.
+Currently, a separate ticket is needed for the glass bridge.
+This ticket includes sandals for walking on the bridge.

 Lie down on wooden or rope platforms at Nimo Highland for a relaxing day.